lcfhines/README-generator/README.md

   7. [Questions](#Questions)

   ## Description
-  Generates README
+  An automated README generator using Inquirer.js

   ## Installation
-  Do it
+  You must install node.js and the inquirer.js package

   ## Usage
-  Use it
+  Run node index and answer questions accordingly to fill out the content of a README

   ## Contributing
-  Contribute to it
+  Contributions welcome via pull request

   ## Tests
-  Test it
+  Please test

   ## License
-  This application is covered by [MIT License](https://choosealicense.com/licenses/mit/).
+  This application is covered by [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).

   ## Questions